 "No, no, no. That last bit…" He grinned, a rough plan already beginning to form.
 "Draco, you're a genius!"

 The blond scoffed.
 "You're just figuring this out now?"

 Draco frowned.
 "Explain."

-"You want to…date me?" his voice was quiet, unbelieving, and Harry eyed him for a moment.
+"You want to…date me?" his voice was quiet, unbelieving, and with some other emotion that Harry couldn't place.

 "Not really.
 I'm quite happy being single, you know…but that's the thing!
 We pretend to date each other!
 It's perfect, actually – this way people will leave us alone until we're ready to go off and meet people and start dating and whatnot."
 He sighed in contentment and leaned back in his seat, still grinning.

-"Not to burst your bubble, Harry, but if we start acting like a couple after constantly and vehemently denying it everyone will become suspicious."
+"Not to burst your bubble, Potter, but if we start acting like a couple after constantly and vehemently denying it everyone will become suspicious."

 Harry frowned.
 "You're right…hmm…" He said, trying to keep the disappointment out of his voice.
 He ran a hand through his hair to help him think.
 "Well…what if we, um, pretended to hide it?"

 Draco arched a brow at him.
 "We pretend to date, but pretend to hide it as well?"